Mekhlabhishek/Test1/book/chapter-2.md

 So let's start.

-## 2.1 writing and understanding basic program
+## 2.1 Writing and understanding basic program

 Create a file using `touch first_program.js` command on terminal and paste a following code into it